PolarisSS13/Polaris/code/modules/ai/README.md

 When busy, the AI subsystem will skip over the ai_holder until it is no longer busy.
-The busy state is intended to be short-term, and is usually toggled by the mob when doing something with a delay, so that the ai_holder does not accidentally do something to inturrupt something important, like a special attack.
+The busy state is intended to be short-term, and is usually toggled by the mob when doing something with a delay, so that the ai_holder does not accidentally do something to interrupt something important, like a special attack.

 The longer term alternative to the busy state is the sleep state.
 Unlike